-The following is the pre-edited version of my chapter in The Edinburgh Companion to D. H. Lawrence and the Arts (Edinburgh: Edinburgh University Press, forthcoming 2020) which I co-edited with Susan Reid.
+The following is the pre-edited version of my chapter in The Edinburgh Companion to D. H. Lawrence and the Arts (Edinburgh: Edinburgh University Press, 2020) which I co-edited with Susan Reid.
 It is reproduced here by kind permission of Edinburgh University Press.
 Please find elsewhere on this site the editors’ Introduction to this volume.

 In or around January 1926 Dorothy Brett painted a double portrait of Lawrence as Pan and Christ.

 ‘The picture is of a crucifixion.
 The pale yellow Christ hangs on the Cross, against an orange sunset.
 With that final spurt of strength before death, he is staring at the vision of the figure in front of him.
 His eyes are visionary, his figure tense and aware.
 Before him, straddled across a rock, half-curious, half-smiling, is the figure of Pan, holding up a bunch of grapes to the dying Christ: a dark, reddish-gold figure with horns and hoofs.
 The heads of Pan and of Christ are both your head.
 Behind lies the sea.’
 (Brett 1933: 275)

 The painting reproduced above, however, is not the one.

 ‘Alas, that the laughter and criticism of others made me cut the picture up in a rage!
 (Brett 1933: 275).
 Lawrence had condoled with her when the Brewsters ‘snubbed your Jesus’ (5L 390).
 But when Brett showed him the painting in her hotel room on Capri in March 1926 (Ellis 1998: 291):

 ‘You look at it in astonishment; then you laugh and say quickly:

 “It’s a good idea, but it’s much too like me—much too like.”

 “I know,” I reply, “but I took the heads half from you and half from John the Baptist.”